 A goal of the NSF-Simons Center for Quantitative Biology is to transform our understanding of organismal growth and development through quantitative approaches.
 Within the Center, five vibrant research programs are supported in which teams of mathematical and life scientists will closely collaborate.
 The Center deploys three fundamental mathematical disciplines: dynamical systems theory; stochastic processes; and dimension reduction.
 These approaches are highly suited to the real-world features of growth and development.
 Experimental focus will be on established laboratory model organisms such as Drosophila, Caenorhabditis elegans, Xenopus, and mouse.

-Development and Stochasticity
+Project 4: Development and Stochasticity

 Over time, protein numbers randomly fluctuate for each and every gene within a cell.
 The goal of this project is to assess the scale of developmental variability that is caused by stochastic processes linked to gene regulation.
 This will involve exploring the dynamical systems that transform micro-scale molecular stochasticity into macro-scale developmental outcomes in Drosophila.
 Study will be done on how the topology of the underlying genetic circuits constrains system-level stochastic features.